gdurisi/gdurisi.github.io/_pages/publications.md

 ## Preprints
 <ol>
   <li>
 A. O. Kislal, A. Lancho, G. Durisi, and E. Ström, “Efficient evaluation of the error probability for pilot-assisted URLLC with Massive MIMO,” Nov.
-2022.
-[Online].
-Available:  [<a href="http://arxiv.org/abs/2211.02385"><i class="fas fa-book"></i></a>]
+2022 [<a href="http://arxiv.org/abs/2211.02385"><i class="fas fa-book"></i></a>]
   </li>
   <hr>
   <li>
 A. Lancho, G. Durisi, and L. Sanguinetti, “Cell-free massive MIMO for URLLC: A finite-blocklength analysis,” Jul.
-2022.[<a href="https://arxiv.org/abs/2207.00856"><i class="fas fa-book"></i></a>]
+2022 [<a href="https://arxiv.org/abs/2207.00856"><i class="fas fa-book"></i></a>]
   </li>
   <hr>
   <li>